calebstewart/stewieos/README.md

 StewieOS is built with a special cross-compiled toolchain.
 I use GCC-4.9.0, Binutils-2.24, and Newlib 2.1.0.
 Within the repository, there is folder called "patches" the README file under patches/ will tell you how to build the toolchain.
 StewieOS also expects a UNIX/Linux environment.
 It should work in Cygwin under windows, although it has not been tested.

 Once the toolchain is built, you can simply call `$ make` within the project root directory and all needed pieces will be compiled.
 You can then call `# make install`.
 The install target will not affect your system.
-It simply installs the kernel to the virtual hard disk "stewieos.vhd".
+It simply installs the kernel to the virtual hard disk "stewieos.dd".
+This virtual disk needs to already exist, and can be created simply by running "stewieos_make_hdd.sh" under sudo.
+You need sudo because the script needs to setup a loopback device and partition/format the virtual disk.
+Once you have stewieos.dd, you can run make install.

 Running
 -------